fathertime100/apollo-coin/README.md

 e. **Save this information.** Copy and paste this information into your **Apollon Masternode Reference Document** under the header MASTERNODE SERVICE DETAILS.

-f. **Check server status.** Next we'll check the status of the server.
+f. **Check the server status.** Next we'll check the status of the server.
 Copy and paste the below command into your SSH session and hit enter.
 ```
 systemctl status Apollon
 ```